 You might have learned about balancing your checkbook in school, but it’s uncommon these days for most people to use checks.
 Even official checks used to pay rent or those used by businesses for expenses are few and far between.
 What hasn’t died with the check, however, is fraud.

 Check fraud is something many people still deal with to this day.
 This is even more true in light of the stimulus checks many people across the country received.
-Stealing and/or cashing fake checks is a scam way too many people fall victim to, even as banks are increasingly moving to online platforms.
+Stealing and/or cashing fake checks is a scam way too many people fall victim to, even as banks and credit unions are increasingly moving to online platforms.

 You may be wondering how banks verify checks then if they’re so uncommon.
 You’re not alone.
 Verifying checks can be a lengthy process in some ways and/or a very quick one in others.
 It all depends on the circumstances, which can tell you a lot about the legitimacy of a check if you pay attention.